 Variable-interest HELOCs similarly use your home as collateral but usually come with lower interest rates than credit cards, and you’re charged only on the amounts spent.
 The loan allows for minimum withdrawals of $4,000 for ongoing home renovations or other purposes.

 So what can you expect when you decide to apply for a HEL or HELOC at Amplify Credit Union?

 - You settle on the amount of your loan request after determining your home equity.
 That’s the difference between how much your house is actually worth (i.e., appraised or market value) and how much you still owe on the related mortgage(s).
-By Texas law, the maximum amount lenders can issue for such loans is 80 percent of home equity; if you already have a $40,000 mortgage against a home worth $80,000, then the most you can borrow is $24,000.
-Your HELOC limit also can’t exceed half the market value of your home.
+By Texas law, the maximum amount lenders can issue for such loans is 80 % of home equity; if you already have a $40,000 mortgage against a home worth $80,000, then the most you can borrow is $24,000.
+Your HELOC limit also can’t exceed 80% of the market value of your home.
 Amplify may accept the market value on your county tax forms or request a third-party appraisal.
 Note that you may hold only one HEL at any given time and you’re limited to one per year (whether it’s paid off or not).

 - You complete the short contact form on our website.

 - An Amplify agent contacts you to learn more about your needs.
 If you’re ready to proceed, the agent completes your application over the phone.
 If not, you may contact us at any time in the future.

 - If moving forward, you have the option of giving permission for Amplify to complete the loan process almost entirely electronically through email and Docusign, a convenient electronic signature software that can be accessed from any device.
 Your other option is continuing to communicate via phone, mail and in-person paper and ink signatures.